-RLCA [m] Rotate left through carry and place result in the accumulator data memory remain unchanged.
+RLCA [m] Rotate left through carry and place result in the accumulator carry bit and the original carry flag is rotated into bit 0 position.
+The rotated result is stored in the accumulator but the contents of the data memory remain unchanged.

 Description Data in the specified data memory and the carry flag are rotated 1 bit left.
+Bit 7 replaces the